-There is now need for us to establish a new criterion to distinguish what intellectual property is protectable and what is not.
+There is now a need to establish a new criterion to distinguish what intellectual property is protectable and what is not.
 The manner proposed in this paper will draw from Locke’s consideration of property as within a society.
-Before, it was stated that ideas are created ex nihilo and are therefore part of an infinite frontier.
+Previously, it was stated that ideas are created ex nihilo and are therefore part of an infinite frontier.
 However, while the supply of any particular idea lacks finitude, the ability to profit from an idea certainly does, as profit is based upon the demand for the idea by others.
 If two companies function in the same market, the existence of competition impedes their ability to profit because target customers are a limited resource.
 For this reason, I contend that as an extension of Lockean protection of physical property, societies should also be responsible for protecting and distributing profitable intellectual property based on individual entitlement (labor or monetary transaction).
-This foundation upon profitable ideas justifies the stipulation that only “useful” ideas (i.e. expressions and products) are patentable, while ideas (i.e. scientific theories) are not.
+This foundation upon profitable ideas justifies the stipulation that only “useful” ideas (i.e., expressions and products) are patentable, while ideas (i.e., scientific theories) are not.
 By effectively excluding ideas from the realm of intellectual property, the restrictions on the free flow of information are significantly reduced.

 Based upon the reasoning presented thus far, one can see why Bilski v.
-Kappos and the machine-or-transformation test is controversial: business practices are classifiable as profitable ideas, despite the fact that they are not contained in any particular tangible medium.
+Kappos and the machine-or-transformation test are controversial: business practices are classifiable as profitable ideas, despite the fact that they are not contained in any particular tangible medium.
 This confusion, however, is not with any ambiguity in intellectual property rights, but the definition of a profitable idea.
 Accordingly, I will offer a further distinction between two types of profitable ideas: those that are directly profitable, and those that are indirectly profitable.
 A directly profitable idea is one that is sold for immediate gain.
 For example, books, songs, and product design plans are all valid ideas that individuals or companies willingly pay for.
 On the other hand, indirectly profitable ideas are ones that may reasonably lead to profit, but have no such direct causality.
 For instance, a company does not pay to acquire a business model, but may hire the individual as a corporate advisor.

 Another way to think of the distinction is to place the idea in a hypothetical situation of retail.
 If the idea categorically would have a place in the market, then it would indeed be profitable and it would be seen as protectable intellectual property.
 This distinction upholds the modern standards of intellectual property while excluding test cases that we would deem as too abstract.
 Under this definition, computer software is protectable intellectual property, while business methods are not (a distinction that was struggled with in Bilski v.
 Kappos).
 Scientific theories and teaching methods are two other examples of ideas too abstract to be granted as intellectual property rights.

 Conclusion

-The world of ideas is an infinite frontier but as with any other resource, the demands of society produce a scarcity that requires regulation.
+The world of ideas is an infinite frontier, but as with any other resource, the demands of society produce a scarcity that requires regulation.
 Strictly regulating intellectual content that is tied to a directly profitable foundation provides a litmus test for protecting only ideas that are fixed in a tangible medium and separable from their ideological counterparts.
 This ensures that property rights go unviolated so long as they don’t conflict with the free thought, and consequently the self-actualization, of other individuals.
-In doing so, we provide stronger justification and greater clarity to distinctions such as the machine-or-transform test, as well as establishing a stronger ethical foundation for the right to intellectual property.
+In doing so, society provides stronger justification and greater clarity to distinctions such as the machine-or-transformation test, as well as establishing a stronger ethical foundation for the right to intellectual property.

 References